cake-lab/2021-mitre-ectf/docs/scum.md

 an 'UNSYNC' state, and repeatedly sends a synchronization request every 10 seconds until it receives a response.

 Synchronization happens on a separate channel from the data stream, called the *sync channel*.
 The sync channel is NOT subject to the same global sequence number requirement as the data channel.
 Instead, replay protection is provided through a challenge/response transaction.
-Furthermore, the sync channel and data channel have entirely separate, randomly generated mater cryptographic states that are provided by the SSS during registration.
+Furthermore, the sync channel and data channel have entirely separate, randomly generated master cryptographic states that are provided by the SSS during registration.
 The synchronization transaction occurs as follows:

 1. Unsynced SED generates a string of random bytes, sends encrypted over the sync channel